TiXADZ/Write-Ups-THM-CTFs/Pickle_Rick.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 26.39 seconds
 ```
+We notice the availability of a web server, let's visit the website to find out more informations.

 ## Manual website enumeration :eyes: